 On our final day, still reeling from three days of solid walking, we decided to venture to the edge of Rome nearer the apartment to find some souvenirs.

 We had an awkwardly timed flight, in the mid-afternoon, our three-day Roma Pass privileges had expired meaning we could no longer use the Metro without paying and whilst our time in Rome had come to an end, we had over a week in Croatia, and a further week in Barcelona immediately to follow.
 We had also ticked off all of our ‘ten things to see and do in Rome’, and felt that a restful day (as restful as flying can be) would be a good option.

-We picked up some souvenirs, including a seemingly ironic snow globe (at the time anyway) from a variety of independent shops and found a small pizzeria and bakery where we were kindly given some delicious pasta along with our orders.
+We picked up some souvenirs, including a seemingly ironic snow globe (at the time anyway, though the snow that Christmas looked like an incredible spectacle!) from a variety of independent shops and found a small pizzeria and bakery where we were kindly given some delicious pasta along with our orders.

 We went back to the apartment to pack, before accepting Emmanuel’s lift back to the airport to fly back to Stansted.

 Rome is a simply extraordinary place.
 I would argue that its incredible appeal, is contributing to its own issues – all of which, can be attributed to the sheer volume of people there.